dowjones/react-dropdown-tree-select/README.md

 ### Peer Dependencies

 In order to avoid version conflicts in your project, you must specify and install [react](https://www.npmjs.com/package/react), [react-dom](https://www.npmjs.com/package/react-dom) as [peer dependencies](https://nodejs.org/en/blog/npm/peer-dependencies/).
-Note that NPM doesn't install peer dependencies automatically.
+Note that NPM(version 4-6) doesn't install peer dependencies automatically.
 Instead it will show you a warning message with instructions on how to install them.
+If using Npm 7.X.X version, peer dependencies will be installed automatically.

 If you're using the UMD builds, you'd also need to install the peer dependencies in your application: